Last updated on: 20th July 2022

 Transmission of information via the internet is not completely secure.
-Although we do our best to protect your personal data, we cannot guarantee its security during transmission.
-Once we have received your information, we will use strict procedures and security features to try to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.
+Although we do our best to protect your and your child’s personal data, we cannot guarantee its security during transmission.
+Once we have received your information, we will use strict procedures and security features to try to prevent your and your child’s personal data from being accidentally lost, used or accessed in an unauthorised way.

-We limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know and are subject to a duty of confidentiality.
+We limit access to your (and your child’s) personal data to those employees, agents, contractors and other third parties who have a business need to know the information and are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-We only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We only retain your (and your child’s) personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.